Are paper bags as ‘green’ as we think?

 Paper bags are much less likely to be reused than plastic because they have a low durability.
 Many paper bags are also said to require more water and energy to produce than plastic equivalents.
 Paper also weighs more than plastic, which means transportation requires more energy, meaning more impact on the carbon footprint.

-Studies show that paper bags need to be reused at least three times to make it more environmentally friendly than using a single-use plastic bag.
+Studies show that paper bags need to be reused at least four times to make it more environmentally friendly than using a single-use plastic bag.*

 Of course we are not saying plastic bags are good for the environment and we would encourage all our customers to reuse plastic bags they have.